-To further strengthen our competitive position in China and to become a major travel service provider in the Greater China market, we constantly evaluate opportunities for strategic investments in, and acquisitions of, complementary businesses, assets and technologies and have made such investments and acquisitions from time to time.
-We have made the following material strategic investments and acquisitions over the past three years.
+To further strengthen our competitive position in China and to become a major travel service provider in the Greater China market as well as in global markets, we constantly evaluate opportunities for strategic investments in, and acquisitions of, complementary businesses, assets and technologies and have made such investments and acquisitions from time to time.
+We have made the following material strategic investments and acquisitions in recent years.